listingslab-software/docs/index.md

 <div style="clear: both;"></div>

 <div class="half-wide">
+    <h5>Chickenheads</h5>
-    > In Philip K. Dick's 1968 novel "Do Androids Dream of Electric Sheep?" which later was kind of renamed and made into Blade Runner we see a post apocalyptic world where there is a subclass of people who fail to reach a baseline level of intelligence.
-These people are called [chickenheads](docs/balance/chickenheads)
+    <p>In Philip K. Dick's 1968 novel "Do Androids Dream of Electric Sheep?" which later was kind of renamed and made into Blade Runner we see a post apocalyptic world where there is a subclass of people who fail to reach a baseline level of intelligence.
+These people are called [chickenheads](docs/balance/chickenheads)</p>
 </div>

 <div class="half-wide">
-    ### Getting started?
+    <h5>Getting started?<h5>

-    Keeping a set of publicly accessible, spell & sanity checked docs is hard, so please bear with us.
+    <p>Keeping a set of publicly accessible, spell & sanity checked docs is hard, so please bear with us.
 We're using [github.io pages](https://pages.github.com) with the custom domain [docs.listingslab.com](https://docs.listingslab.com) and a custom theme.
 So when we say _Getting Started_, we mean us, not you.
-This [repository](https://github.com/listingslab-software/docs) is of course [Open Source](docs/tech/open-source) on GitHub, and PRs are welcome.
+This [repository](https://github.com/listingslab-software/docs) is of course [Open Source](docs/tech/open-source) on GitHub, and PRs are welcome.</p>

 </div>